AndrewB4y/StockService/README.md

 * DEBUG: True or False.
 False when in production
 * AV_API_KEY: Your Alpha Vantage API Key

+Now you can run your project from the project root directory, as needed:

+`python manage.py runserver`

 ## ROUTES IMPLEMENTED

 | METHOD | ROUTE | FUNCTIONALITY |ACCESS|